simple2d/simple2d/README.md

 ### Keyboard

-There are two types of keyboard events that are registered by the window: a single key press `on_key()`, and when a key is held down `on_key_down()`.
-This distinction is useful for when, say for example, the user is making a game character run by holding down the arrow keys, but still wants to catch other keys to make the character jump, shoot, etc.
+There are two types of keyboard events captured by the window: a single key press and a key held down.
+When a key is pressed, the window calls it's `on_key` function exactly once, and if the key is being held down, the `on_key_down` function will be repeatedly called with each cycle of the window loop.

-These two functions are also both optional, but here's what you'll need to do if you choose to implement both.
-First, create two functions, like so:
+To start capturing keyboard input, first define the `on_key` and `on_key_down` functions:

 ```c
 // Do something with `key` in each of these functions